11 Ways to Improve Your Credit Score and Fix Your Credit

 Payment history factors into a whopping 35 percent of your credit score, so you’ll definitely see the effects if you tend to miss bills.
 If you didn’t set email reminders when you signed up for your credit card, change your settings now, or mark due dates on your phone or paper calendar.
 If you still have a hard time remembering, consider setting auto payments, says Gerri Detweiler, head of market education for Nav, a site that helps business owners manage their credit.
 “Even if you just set up credit cards to automatically have the minimum payment each month is enough to increase credit score,” she says.
 Just don’t get tricked into thinking it’s out of sight, out of mind.
 Keep checking your bills for errors, and don’t forget to update accounts if you switch banks.
-(Related: If you've just started letting bills slip your mind, read these reasons you're suddenly forgetting things.)
+Check out these other 32 secrets accountants won’t tell you.

-Instead of taking the your credit score at face value, use the full report to guide you in boosting that number, says Bruce McClary, vice president of communications for the National Foundation for Credit Counseling.
+Instead of taking your credit score at face value, use the full report to guide you in boosting that number, says Bruce McClary, vice president of communications for the National Foundation for Credit Counseling.
 “A lot of people focus a lot of their efforts on trying to boost their score and chase a number,” he says.
 “Don’t just get the score.
 It will tell you something but not everything.”
 With a full copy of your report, look for any missed payments or other aspects driving your score down.
 Then use that information to figure out the clear steps you need to make to get where you want to be.
-(Related: Check out these almost effortless ways to save money.)
+To get your account back in shape, try these 56 almost effortless ways to save money.

 Improve your credit score step 4: Ask for a report from all three bureaus

 Don’t just settle on getting a single report.
 Three credit bureaus (Equifax, TransUnion, and Experian) calculate your score separately, and they don’t share information with each other.
 So just because one report is error-free doesn’t mean you won’t find a mistake on another.
 If you do need to make a dispute, your best bet is to report it to your credit agency rather than calling individual bureaus.
 “The advantage of that approach is they should report it to all three credit bureaus if they sent it to all three,” says Detweiler.

-Figure out a plan to get back on track
+Improve your credit score step 5: Figure out a plan to get back on track

 As soon as you get a payment or two behind your bills, make a plan to get back up to date as quickly as possible.
 Talk to a financial expert from a nonprofit credit account agency, or figure out your own strategy, starting with a call to your creditor.
 “You’d be surprised at how flexible a creditor may be in providing programs to make sure you get back up to date if you’re just behind a few payments,” says McClary.
 “It’s harder the further behind it is.”
-(Related: Find out if you have signs of a shopping addiction.)
+Easily improve your credit score with these small steps.

 The closer you come to hitting your limit each month, the bigger of a risk you seem to creditors, which is why your credit score could take a hit when you spend a bigger percentage of what’s available.
 Experts disagree on exactly how far you should stay below your limit, but Detweiler says that as long as you stick under 20 to 25 percent of your credit line, your score won’t go down.
 Keep in mind that the balance is calculated when your bill comes out, not after you make your payment.
 “Even if you’re paying in full each month, the credit score shows your balance,” Detweiler says.
 Paper money will keep you under the limit—here are more reasons you’re better off paying with cash.

-Don’t apply for a lot of credit at once
+Improve your credit score step 10: Don’t apply for a lot of credit at once